 Expanding TCA into pre-trade analytics is something on the buy side’s wish list said Munir.
 Right now, the FX trading desk is doing pre-trade analytics on its own.
 “There isn’t a platform that does it all.
 It would be nice if we could combine it with our TCA piece and see if we are getting the best pre-trade as well as post-trade,” said the FX trader/strategist.

 In another live poll, 52% of attendees cited trend analysis over time as the most valuable TCA feature, while 29% picked pre-trade estimates and suggestions, and 19% selected individual order TCA.

-Whether the type of data is streaming prices, pre-trade analytics or TCA, one of the biggest difficulties is getting that data, said the third-party provider.
+Whether the type of data is streaming prices, pre-trade analytics or TCA, one of the biggest difficulties is getting that data, said Chambers.
 Among the decisions asset managers face is whether to capture it and store it themselves, or to use a platform like an execution management system (EMS) to capture that data for them automatically.